-The archaeological investigations will be undertaken in accordance with the AHR 2021, which outlines the Aboriginal test excavation methodology and provides a standard Salvage methodology which will be updated following the results of the testing phase.
+In compliance with MCoA D21, archaeological investigations at Paramatta Metro Station site are being progressively undertaken in areas of archaeological potential that are subject to construction impacts.
+The archaeological investigations will be undertaken in accordance with the AHR 2021, which outlines the Aboriginal test excavation methodology and provides a standard Salvage methodology.
 The full methodology can be found in Section 5.2 of the AHR 2021.